Concordium/concordium-wallet-crypto-swift/README.md

    where `<build-version>` starts out at `0`.
    Tagging is necessary because the workflow to be run in the next step uploads a release, and GitHub requires releases to be tagged.
-   The pushing of this tag will automatically trigger a [workflow](./.github/workflows/publish-framework.yml) that publishes a new version of the binary framework.
+   Pushing this tag will automatically trigger a [workflow](./.github/workflows/publish-framework.yml) that publishes a new version of the binary framework.
    If the build fails, commit a fix to the branch and repeat this step with `<build-version>` incremented by 1.
 4. Run `make swift-bindings` locally to regenerate the Swift bridge sources.